 Several SunSmart E-Shelter Schools have been able to increase their LEED certified level after the installation of the photovoltaic systems.
 Other schools have used the installation of the PV system as a motivation to install other energy-saving devices and retrofits, thereby achieving LEED certification.
 Another interesting side-effect of the SunSmart program, has been the increased discussion among visitors about the school’s self-sufficiency.
 The shelter encourages visitors to explore how the rest of the school, and subsequently their homes, could be completely PV powered.
 In turn, people are also examining electric cars and other energy-saving technologies that had previously been dismissed as a novelty.

 Floridians are well versed in the challenges associated with natural disasters.
-Many residents and shelters make use of fossil fuel-powered generators to provide power when the electrical grid has been compromised; obtaining fuel following the storm can be a challenge, however.
-Photovoltaics are a natural complement for fossil-fuel generators; they are ready to support the shelter when the sun is shining, and can work with the on-site generators to provide electricity when there are special needs.
+Many residents and shelters make use of fossil fuel-powered generators to provide power when the electrical grid has been compromised.
+However, obtaining fuel following the storm can be a challenge.
+Photovoltaics are a natural complement for fossil-fuel generators; They are ready to support the shelter when the sun is shining, and they can work with the on-site generators to provide electricity when there are special needs.
 Photovoltaics can provide clean, silent power for:

 - medical equipment,